Long-term Relationship Advice for People with HIV

 • Being honest and transparent about your feelings and needs.

-By demonstrating that you are trustworthy and reliable, you can strengthen your relationship and create a deeper level of intimacy.
+By demonstrating your trustworthiness and reliability, you can strengthen your relationship and create a deeper level of intimacy.

 Find Support